LawrenceRadburn/FCC-Music-Player/README.md

 ## What I learned

+### map() method
+The map() method is used to iterate through an array and return a new array.

+### Callback function
+A callback function is a function that is used as an argument of another function.

 ### Web Audio API
 All modern web browsers support the Web Audio API.
 You can add a new HTML Audio Element using the Audio() constructor